eyalk11/compare-my-stocks/README.md

 4. I of course take no responsibilty on the correctness of the displayed graphs/data.

-5. Investpy is not supported currently.
-So you have to have an account in interactive brokers to be able to work properly with it.

 ## Final words

 *  Not fully tested, and prerelease.
 Still has surprisingly low number of bugs :)